nagilum/i.redd.it.fixer/README.md

 # i.redd.it Fixer

-Firefox addon that removes the UI on redd.it and replaces it with just the image.
+Firefox addon that removes the UI on i.redd.it and preview.redd.it, and replaces it with just the image and better zoom.

-Reddit icon created by NajmunNahar at Flaticon (https://www.flaticon.com/free-icons/reddit)